El Efecto

 Is a Weapon) which features four acoustic re-recordings and two new songs, also acoustic.
-That album is a studio version of a show format they decided to use in order to make it possible for them to perform in places with poor infrastructure for electric music.
+That album is a studio version of a show format they decided to use to make it possible for them to perform in places with poor infrastructure for electric music.
 Both the new songs were composed in 2013, when the band toured Portugal and Spain.
 One of the re-recordings, "Ciranda", received a video with a guest appearance of singer Daíra Saboia.